Jay Mala: 2022 Viral Television Interview on Twitter

 Jay Mala's television interview in Jammu and Kashmir went viral on Twitter, receiving over 450,000 views in 4 days, and was covered by national news in India on 26 March 2022.
-She had objected to a journalist introducing her as the wife of Prof. Bhim Singh, and requested that he instead better introduce her by her own name, Jay Mala, and further that she is a journalist and an advocate, that has filed 600 cases and won each one.
+She had objected to a journalist introducing her as the wife of Prof. Bhim Singh, and requested that he instead better introduce her by her own name, Jay Mala, and further that she was a journalist and an advocate, that has filed 600 cases and won each one.